Toy Story: Animation

 Recruiting animators for Toy Story was brisk; the magnet for talent was not the pay, which was mediocre, but the allure of taking part in the first computer-animated feature.
 Lasseter said of the challenges of computer animation, "We had to make things look more organic.
 Every leaf and blade of grass had to be created.
 We had to give the world a sense of history.
 So the doors are banged up, the floors have scuffs."
+Tom Schumacher, Vice President of Walt Disney Feature Animation, felt the film's story could not have been told with traditional two-dimensional animation.
 The film began with animated storyboards to guide the animators in developing the characters.
 27 animators worked on the film, using 400 computer models to animate the characters.
 Each character was first either created out of clay or modeled from a computer-drawn diagram before reaching the computer-animated design.

 Once the animators had a model, its articulation and motion controls were coded; this allowed each character to move in a variety of ways, such as talking, walking, or jumping.
 Out of all of the characters, Woody was the most complex, as he required 723 motion controls, including 212 for his face and 58 for his mouth.
 The first piece of animation, a 30-second test, was delivered to Disney in June 1992, when the company requested a sample of what the film would look like.
 Lasseter wanted to impress Disney with several things in the test that could not be done in traditional, hand-drawn animation, such as Woody's yellow plaid shirt with red stripes, the reflections in Buzz's helmet and the decals on his spacesuit, or Venetian blind shadows falling across Andy's room.